scao7/MyProgrammingLanguage-STC/README.md

 dpl is the exacutable file that compile the .stc extension file.

-`./dpl filname` to compile the scripts.
+`./dpl filname.stc` to compile the scripts.

 Using the makefile and .stc file to understand my grammar